Icon font libraries

 $ purgetss bf [-m]

-file with all the unicode characters and style rules.
+The build-fonts command generates ./purgetss/styles/fonts.tss with Unicode characters and style rules.

 '.boxicons': { font: { fontFamily: 'boxicons' } }